 Betting tips: Luque to win / Over 2.5.

 Cloudbet's new feature compares a direct representation of the odds on an event, as shown by the Probability line, to a direct representation of the "wisdom of the crowd" and the action Cloudbet has taken so far on the event, as shown by the Money Talks line.

 In the heavyweight title fight, Ngannou is favoured to win yet the money placed so far by Cloudbet players has come in heavily on Miocic to defend his title.

 It's worth noting that we saw the same trend on the UFC 259 Blachowicz vs Adesanya fight, which ended with Blachowicz upsetting the odds and defending his title against the favourite.
 Perhaps Cloudbet bettors are sharper than the average Joe?

 In the second fight, the action has so far been much more balanced between the two fighters, despite Luque being heavily favoured by the odds.

 Thomas Almeida vs Sean O’Malley - Bantamweight

 This should be a fun fight between two strikers.
-O’Malley is coming off of his first career loss to Marlon Vera, but was undefeated prior to that and running through everyone in his way.
-Almeida was once a top prospect in the sport, but has really struggled lately, having lost four of his last five bouts.
+Sean O’Malley is coming off of his first career loss to Marlon Vera, but was undefeated prior to that and running through everyone in his way.
+Thomas Almeida was once a top prospect in the sport, but has really struggled lately, having lost four of his last five bouts.
 Almeida’s chin seems questionable and a precise striker such as O’Malley should be able to find the KO punch.